What is Plantar Fasciitis?

 Plantar fasciitis is an irritation of the plantar fascia.
 This thick band of connective tissue travels across the bottom of the foot between the toes and the heel.
 It supports the foots natural arch.
 It stretches and becomes taut whenever the foot bears weight.

-Plantar fasciitis is caused by repetitive stress or excessive tension on the plantar fascia.
+It is caused by repetitive stress or excessive tension on the plantar fascia.
 Small tears can develop in this tissue.
 It can become irritated and inflamed.

-Treatment for plantar fasciitis may include rest, ice and anti-inflammatory or corticosteroid medications.
+Treatment for this fasciitis may include rest, ice and anti-inflammatory or corticosteroid medications.
 A physician may also recommend orthotics, splints, or physical therapy.
 If these techniques are not effective, surgery may be needed to relieve tension on the plantar fascia.